 - PharmCAS Application Academic History: Be sure when completing the PharmCAS application that you enter all colleges/universities attended and all courses taken.
 All prerequisites should be listed and addressed under "Academic History-Coursework".
 Overall and individual course minimum grade requirements apply.
 Be sure to list all prerequisites taken (year, semester, grade, etc.), including those you are planning to take (if not yet completed).
 Be sure to consult the Course Completion Rules for applicable deadlines on prerequisites.

-- Official College Transcripts: All academic transcripts are due to PharmCAS by March 2, 2020 for regular admissions and by September 3, 2019 for Early Decision.
+- Official College Transcripts: All academic transcripts are due to PharmCAS by the deadline.
 You will submit your Fall transcripts to PharmCAS during the update period that follows the deadline.
-When entering your course work into the application, BE SURE to outline the courses you are planning to take in Fall, 2019 and Winter/Spring, 2020.
+When entering your course work into the application, BE SURE to outline the courses you are planning to take in the Fall and Winter/Spring, semesters.
 NOTE: Your application will NOT be transmitted to your designated Colleges of Pharmacy until your transcripts are received and verified by PharmCAS.
 The sooner you have your transcripts sent to PharmCAS, the sooner your designated colleges will be able to acknowledge and process your applications.

 - AP/IB and CLEP Credit: Applicants should review the AP/IB/CLEP credit rules.